 A. Defined A retail structure that stores or dispenses items for sale, rent or customer pick-up.
 Includes the outdoor placement of soft drink or similar vending machines, propane gas storage racks, ice storage bins, automated teller machines (ATM), donation bins, and other similar machines.
 May be freestanding or attached to a principal structure.
-(For information on electric vehicle charging facilities, or fuel pumps see Sec.
-7.5.15.D.)
+(For information on electric vehicle charging facilities see Sec.
+7.8.5.)